Wimbledon 2026 pages

 Watch: ESPN · ESPN+

 De Minaur.
-The Australian sixth seed has been ruthless in reaching the third round — a 7-6(5) 6-1 6-0 dismantling of Burruchaga, then 6-3 6-2 6-2 over Adrian Mannarino without facing a set point.
+The Australian fifth seed has been ruthless in reaching the third round — a 7-6(5) 6-1 6-0 dismantling of Burruchaga, then 6-3 6-2 6-2 over Adrian Mannarino without facing a set point.
 He arrives fresh; Svajda arrives having survived a two-hour, 46-minute five-set war with Kamil Majchrzak, a match the American won on grit and break points rather than authority.
 On grass de Minaur's return depth and foot speed turn every rally into one more ball the server has to make, and against a No. 66 whose grass record sits at 5-9 this season, that pressure should tell early and often.
 Svajda can serve his way to a competitive set if he catches fire, but over best-of-five the fitness gap and the class gap point one way.

 The case for Alex de Minaur